Contingencyplana/toyfoundry_ai_0/planning/command_exchange_protocol.md

 - `acknowledgements/` tracks delivery confirmations to prevent silent loops.
 - `ledger/` keeps a rolling human-auditable summary and machine index.

-📌 *Version Control:* The `exchange/` directory is initialized as its own git repository so it can be promoted to the shared `high_command_exchange` submodule.
-Each workspace — doctrine, manufacturing, or field — should add a remote and synchronize this repo independently of the doctrine codebase.
+≡ƒôî *Version Control:* The `exchange/` directory is initialized as its own git repository so it can be promoted to the shared `high_command_exchange` submodule.
+Each workspace ΓÇö doctrine, manufacturing, or field ΓÇö should add a remote and synchronize this repo independently of the doctrine codebase.

 ---

-## 🧾 2.
+## ≡ƒº╛ 2.
 Message Schemas

 All payloads are versioned JSON documents encoded in UTF-8, newline-terminated.
 Keys use `snake_case`.
 Timestamps are ISO 8601 UTC.